DeploySoft/DataStructuresAndAlgorithms/src/SortAlgorithms/README.md

 - A lower performance
 - Your call will be stack
 - It's more formal than other ways of coding
+- You'll need to use a breaking condition
 ![recursive](http://www.algolist.net/img/recursion.png)

 [Back Home](../../README.md)